-Unitil's past and present operations include activities that are generally subject to extensive and complex federal and state environmental laws and regulations.
-The Company believes it is in compliance with applicable environmental and safety laws and regulations, and the Company believes that as of December 31, 2010, there were no material losses reasonably likely to be incurred in excess of recorded amounts.
+The Company's past and present operations include activities that are generally subject to extensive and complex federal and state environmental laws and regulations.
+The Company believes it is in compliance with applicable environmental and safety laws and regulations, and the Company believes that as of December 31, 2011, there were no material losses reasonably likely to be incurred in excess of recorded amounts.
 However, there can be no assurance that significant costs and liabilities will not be incurred in the future.
-It is possible that other developments, such as increasingly stringent federal, state or local environmental laws and regulations could result in increased environmental compliance costs.
+It is possible that other developments, such as increasingly stringent federal, state or local environmental laws and regulations, could result in increased environmental compliance costs.

 Fitchburg's Manufactured Gas Plant Site-Fitchburg continues to work with environmental regulatory agencies to identify and assess environmental issues at the former manufactured gas plant (MGP) site at Sawyer Passway, located in Fitchburg, Massachusetts.
 Fitchburg has proceeded with site remediation work as specified on the Tier 1B permit issued by the Massachusetts Department of Environmental Protection, which allows Fitchburg to work towards temporary closure of the site.
 A status of temporary closure requires Fitchburg to monitor the site until a feasible permanent remediation alternative can be developed and completed.
-Also, see Note 6 to the accompanying consolidated financial statements.

-Fitchburg recovers the environmental response costs incurred at this former MGP site in gas rates pursuant to terms of a cost recovery agreement approved by the MDPU.
+Fitchburg recovers the environmental response costs incurred at this former MGP site in gas rates pursuant to the terms of a cost recovery agreement approved by the MDPU.
 Pursuant to this agreement, Fitchburg is authorized to amortize and recover environmental response costs from gas customers over succeeding seven-year periods, without carrying costs.
-In addition, Fitchburg has filed suit against several of its former insurance carriers seeking coverage for past and future environmental response costs at the site.
-In January 2011, Fitchburg settled with the remaining insurance carriers for approximately \$2.0 million and expects to receive these payments in the first quarter of 2011.
-Any recovery that Fitchburg receives from insurance or third parties with respect to environmental response costs, net of the unrecovered costs associated therewith, are shared equally between Fitchburg and its gas customers.
+Fitchburg had filed suit against several of its former insurance carriers seeking coverage for past and future environmental response costs at the site.
+In January 2011, Fitchburg settled with the remaining insurance carriers for approximately \$2.0 million and received these payments in the first quarter of 2011.
+Any recovery that Fitchburg receives from insurance or third-parties with respect to environmental response costs, net of the unrecovered costs associated therewith, are shared equally between Fitchburg and its gas customers.